-In the infrastructure that is deployed on each business partner to implement the coordination framework presented in this section, the transactional coordinator plays the role of interface between the business process and the other business partners when it comes to managing the notification messages exchanged based on the coordination rules extracted from TS(Ws).
+In the infrastructure that is deployed on each business partner to implement the transactional protocol presented in this chapter, the transactional coordinator plays the role of interface between the business process and the other business partners when it comes to managing the notification messages exchanged during the execution of the transactional protocol.
 Some of these messages received by the transactional coordinator should be forwarded to the local business process to take appropriate actions while some others are only relevant to the local transactional (sub)coordinator.
 The business process may also require to issue a notification to its local transactional (sub)coordinator when a failure occurs.
 The messages exchanged between these three layers are derived from the state model depicted in Figure 3.
 The infrastructure deployed on a given business partner basically consists of three layers: